Guilhermina Suggia: Biography

-Edward Hudson,the founder of the British magazine ‘Country Life’ is said to have been infatuated by Guilhermina.
-He was briefly engaged to her and bought her the aforementioned Montagnana cello and which she is shown playing in the portrait by Augustus John referred to below.
+Edward Hudson, the founder of the British magazine Country Life is said to have been infatuated by Guilhermina.
+He was briefly engaged to her and bought her the aforementioned Montagnana cello, which she is shown playing in the portrait by Augustus John referred to below.

 In 1927, Suggia married Jose Mena, an X-ray specialist.
 During World War II, Suggia and her husband returned to Portugal, where she lived in retirement.
 She visited Britain after the war, giving performances of the Elgar Cello Concerto in aid of charity.
 She gave her last concerts at the Edinburgh Festival in 1949 and in Bournemouth later the same year.

+While in Britain in the 1920s she taught various British cellists, and after returning to Portugal she continued to teach, with notable students including Amaryllis Fleming, Thelma Reiss, Sheridan Russell and Peggie Sampson.
+Russell criticised her as a teacher because she attempted to make students imitate her precise technique.

 Suggia died of cancer in Porto at the age of 65, a year after the death of her husband.

 Recordings

 Suggia made a small number of gramophone recordings.
-They include Haydn's D major Concerto with John Barbirolli and Saint-Saëns's A minor Concerto with Lawrence Collingwood.
+They include Haydn's D major Concerto with John Barbirolli and Saint-Saëns's A minor Concerto with Lawrance Collingwood.
 They were reissued on compact disc in 1989 (EMI EH761083-1).
 A compilation CD was released in 2004 with performances of Haydn, Max Bruch and Lalo (Dutton CDBP9748).